MohammadOmar1054/MohammadOmar1054/README.md

 - Building blockchain-based DApps and smart contracts
 - Working on startup ideas combining drone tech and blockchain for secure content
 - Attending tech meetups and community events to learn and share knowledge
 - Playing football ⚽ and jamming on the guitar 🎸 in free time.
+- Play chess ♟️

 ## Skills & Tools
 - Programming: Python 🐍, C, Solidity, C++